solokeys/solo1/docs/solo/udev.md

 For some users, things will work automatically:

-  - Recent Linux distributions with systemd 244 or higher automatically detect FIDO devices (check with `systemd --version`)
+  - Recent Linux distributions (such as Ubuntu Focal, Fedora 32) with systemd 244 or higher automatically detect FIDO devices (check with `systemd --version`)
   - Fedora seems to use a ["universal" udev rule for FIDO devices](https://github.com/amluto/u2f-hidraw-policy)
   - Our udev rule made it into [libu2f-host](https://github.com/Yubico/libu2f-host/) v1.1.10
   - Arch Linux [has this package](https://www.archlinux.org/packages/community/x86_64/libu2f-host/)